vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 <img src="images_web_scraper/eneco_flex_gas_price_dashboard.png" alt="Eneco Flex gas price on your dashboard" width="400px">

-With a Markdown card it's possible to only present the extracted data, for example, if you scrape a news site headline.
+With a Markdown card, it's possible to only show the extracted data, for example, if you scrape a news site headline.

 ![News nu.nl](images/news_headline.png)